nevencaplar/AGN-Variability-Simulations/README.md

 	gpustat

-If you want to run on a machine with a different number change the parameter gpu_name in the run_script_ex script.
-And now we can finally
+If you want to run on a machine with a different number change the parameter gpu_name in the run_script_ex script!
+And now we can execute:

 	sh run_script_ex.sh

 ### Parameters:

 Below all of the parameters that are available are described.
-The values below are the ones that are set in the fiducial run_script_ex.sh script.
+The values specified below are the ones that are set in the fiducial run_script_ex.sh script.
+First we start with the names of the generated files

 	name="example_results"
 	repetitions=5